From UGMC to South Africa: The story of how ET Mensah passed on

 play video

-Why the Asantehene is not part of the National House of Chief – Oheneba Ntim-Barimah
+Why the Asantehene is not part of the National House of Chiefs

 06 January 2024